levu42/ub/README.md

 * make webinterface nice not just proof of concepty.
 * add ub set command to set specific elements of an entry
 * add ub comment command as abbreveation for ub set comment
-* add ub edit command to edit one book with an external editor
 * create possibility to manage pdf files on the hard disk with ub
 * add twitter setup function
 * add cli for configuring plugins (enable / disable plugins, …)